-Chrome calls it Incognito Mode.
-In Firefox and Safari it’s Private Browsing, while IE labels it InPrivate.
-It’s easy to be fooled that your activity is fully hidden when such options are enabled in your browser, but in reality the security changes occur on your end (regarding cookies, history, etc.), while data is still collected by the sites you visit.
+It’s easy to presume that your online activity is hidden when private browsing modes are enabled, but in reality, that isn’t the case.
+The privacy changes occur on your end (regarding cookies, history, etc.), while data is still collected by the sites you visit.

 1. DuckDuckGo